qua3k/qua3k.github.io/content/guides/whonix.md

 title = "Hacking Whonix onto Hyper-V" date = 2021-06-05
-description = "A guide to get Whonix running on Hyper-V." summary = "A guide to get Whonix running on Hyper-V."
+description = "A guide to get Whonix running on Hyper-V." summary = "This guide aims to get the Whonix™ operating system running on Hyper-V. This guide does not expect Virtualbox specific features such as guest additions to work and does not expend any effort to make them work."
 +++

 This guide aims to get the Whonix™ operating system running on Hyper-V. This